-In this course students will build on the work done in LDR 9940 to complete the first draft of the dissertation proposal.
+Credits: 1 In this course, students will build on the work done in LDR 9940 to complete the first draft of the dissertation proposal.
 Students will work with their advisors to produce their papers.
-(1)
+Prerequisite(s): LDR 9940.
+Graduate

 LDR 9942 - Dissertation III: Literature Review